Murali-group/GraphSpace/README.md

 This section describes the steps required to launch GraphSpace on a server that has `apache2` running on it.
 First, please follow the steps in **Running GraphSpace locally**.
 Next, execute the instructions below.

-1. Visit the GraphSpace directory: `cd GraphSpace`
-2. Modify the `local_settings.py` file by populating all `EMAIL_HOST`, `EMAIL_HOST_USER`, `EMAIL_HOST_PASSWORD` fields.
-3. Set `DEBUG` and `TEMPLATE_DEBUG` to `False`.
+1. Follow instructions 1-5 in `Running GraphSpace locally` EMAIL_HOST_PASSWORD` fields.
-4. Set `URL_PATH` to the URL where your server will be running.  *Note: Please add the ending '/' character at the end of this value: For example: http://graphspace.org/*
+2. Set `URL_PATH` to the URL where your server will be running.  *Note: Please add the ending '/' character at the end of this value: For example: http://graphspace.org/*
-5. Install all the necessary packages that GraphSpace requires: `python local_settings.py`*This step may require sudo privileges*
-6. Visit the `apache2` directory: `cd /path_to/apache2`.
+3. Visit the `apache2` directory: `cd /path_to/apache2`.
 An example of the full path to this directory is `/etc/apache2`.
-7. Navigate to the `sites-enabled` directory: `cd sites-enabled`
+4. Navigate to the `sites-enabled` directory: `cd sites-enabled`
-8. Create a file called `graphspace.conf`
+5. Create a file called `graphspace.conf` and access this file using admin privileges: `sudo vim graphspace.conf'
-9. Inside this file, copy and paste following lines, after replacing `path_to_GraphSpace` with the name of the directory where you downloaded GraphSpace:
+6. Inside this file, copy and paste following lines, after replacing `path_to_GraphSpace` with the name of the directory where you downloaded GraphSpace:
  ```
  WSGIScriptAlias / /path_to_GraphSpace/graphspace/wsgi.py
  WSGIPythonPath /path_to_GraphSpace